A short-term roadmap can be found from the in-game menu.

 This list can grow as features are added, however the current price will always reflect the current implementation when purchasing the game.
 In addition, the certification process and the manual steps required by the app certification team in Microsoft leads to delayed and slower updates, making the process slightly harder than for Steam versions.
 Due to this, I submit only a few of the updates I roll out through Steam to the Windows Store publishing pipeline (multiple updates are packed into a larger update) .
 This does not mean that the majority of the new features are skipped in the Windows Store version, but simply that more of these features are packed into less frequent but larger updates.

-Reentry - An Orbital Simulator is a physics-based space flight simulator where you will learn how to operate and fly spacecrafts used in real life.
+Reentry - A Space Flight Simulator is a physics-based space flight simulator where you will learn how to operate and fly spacecrafts used in real life.
 The project is in active development and currently has the spacecrafts from Project Mercury, Project Gemini and Project Apollo.
 The goal of the simulator is to create a game that meets the balance between realism and gamification.

 In such a complex simulator as this I believe in a development process where the community is involved early, and through Early Access I hope to both get feedback on what's already in the box, as well as suggestions on improvements, details and feature requests.